 - Architectural and urban design references

-- Good (and bad) practice in the design, layout and management of external environments – photographs and practical on-site assessment
+- Good (and bad) practice in the design, layout and management of external environments – photographs and virtual assessment

 The training is from 10:30am to 3:30pm, and is delivered on Zoom.

 The course fee is £375

 Please contact us if you have any additional questions or require more information about this course.